espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 Windows support in Chrome is not yet available - Windows 10 should be supported in 2017.

+For now there are two options:

-For now you'll need to [install the Web IDE application](#with-an-application) instead.
+* [Install the Web IDE application](#with-an-application) instead (recommended for now)
+* Use the [Web Bluetooth Polyfill Plugin](https://github.com/urish/web-bluetooth-polyfill) to add Web Bluetooth to Chrome on Windows 10.

 #### Linux